Radiation Therapy for Small Intestine Adenocarcinoma

 - Skin changes in the area where the radiation beams passed through, which range from mild redness to blistering and peeling

-More information about radiation therapy can be found in Understanding Radiation Therapy: A Guide for Patients and Families.
+More information about radiation therapy can be found in A Guide to Radiation Therapy.

 Last Medical Review: April 30, 2014 Last Revised: February 9, 2016